evmos/evmos/docs/api/proto-docs.md

-<a name="evmos.claims.v1.QueryClaimRecordResponse"></a>
+<a name="evmos.claims.v1.QueryClaimsRecordResponse"></a>

-### QueryClaimRecordResponse
+### QueryClaimsRecordResponse
-QueryClaimRecordResponse is the response type for the Query/ClaimRecord RPC method.
+QueryClaimsRecordResponse is the response type for the Query/ClaimsRecord RPC method.

 | Field | Type | Label | Description |